emilyniee/cs-348/milestone-3/README.md

 ## Supported features
 <img width="1501" alt="image" src="https://github.com/user-attachments/assets/796de4d8-cd63-48a5-959e-c5316b16c715" />
-The dashboard lists all supported features, which can be explored by clicking into the blocks
+The dashboard lists all supported features, which can be explored by clicking into the cards

 ## Error Handling
 If Docker does not successfully build the frontend, run `npm install`